zuora/okta-aws-cli-assume-role/README.md

 ## Running the application
   - To run the application, you can use  the ```awscli.command``` file you will find in the ```out``` folder.
 You may need to edit to fix the references to the AWS Java SDK, which we remind you to put into the ```lib``` directory.
   - Navigate to the ```out``` sub-folder with Terminal and run ```./awscli.command```
-  - The default command is the following: ```java -classpath oktaawscli.jar:$HOME/Projects/okta-aws-cli-assume-role/lib/aws-java-sdk-1.10.74.jar:$HOME/Projects/okta-aws-cli-assume-role/lib/okta-sdk.jar com.okta.tools.awscli```
+  - The default command is the following: ```java -classpath oktaawscli.jar:$HOME/Projects/okta-aws-cli-assume-role/lib/aws-java-sdk-1.10.74.jar:$HOME/Projects/okta-aws-cli-assume-role/lib/okta-sdk.jar com.okta.tools.AwsCli```

 ## Support
 Have a question or see a bug?
 Email developers@okta.com.
 For feature requests, feel free to open an issue on this repo.
 If you find a security vulnerability, please follow our [Vulnerability Reporting Process](https://www.okta.com/vulnerability-reporting-policy/).